-- 7.9 As a councillor you may have to deal with planning decisions in a number of ways.
-You may:- - (i) become involved in local cases as a ward representative; or - (ii) you may be more actively involved in decision making:- - (a) as a member of a committee dealing generally with decisions on planning applications; - (b) in certain cases, you may be a member of the committee where applications are subject to a pre-determination hearing; - (c) as a member dealing with applications referred to the full council for determination; and - (d) as a member of the Council's Local Review Body dealing with reviews where officers acting under delegated authority have refused planning permission or granted it subject to conditions which the applicant does not agree with or of non-determination of the application by the officer; or have not dealt with the application within the prescribed timescale.

-7.10 You must never seek to pressure planning officers to provide a particular recommendation on any planning decision and you should not seek privately to lobby other councillors who have a responsibility for dealing with the application in question.

-- 7.11 If you propose to take part in the decision making process you must not give grounds to doubt your impartiality.
+- As a councillor you may have to deal with planning decisions in a number of ways.
+You may:- - become involved in local cases as a (i) ward representative; or - (ii) you may be more actively involved in decision making:- - as a member of a committee (a) dealing generally with decisions on planning applications; - (b) in certain cases, you may be a member of the committee where applications are subject to a predetermination hearing; - (c) as a member dealing with applications referred to the full council for determination: and - (d) as a member of the Council's Local Review Body dealing with reviews where officers acting under delegated authority have refused planning permission or granted it subject to conditions which the applicant does not agree with or of non-determination of the application by the officer; or have not dealt with the application within the prescribed timescale. - 7.10 You must never seek to pressure planning officers to provide a particular recommendation on any planning decision and you should not seek privately to lobby other councillors who have a responsibility for dealing with the application in question. - 7.11 If you propose to take part in the decision making process you must not give grounds to doubt your impartiality.

 You must not make public statements about a pending decision, to ensure that you are not seen to be prejudging a decision which will be made at the meeting where it can be anticipated that the information required to take a decision will be available.
 You must not indicate or imply your support or opposition to a proposal, or declare your voting intention, before the meeting.
-Anyone who may be seeking to influence you must be advised that you will not formulate an opinion on a particular matter until all available information is to hand and has been duly considered at the relevant meeting. - 7.12 If you have an interest, whether financial or non financial, in the outcome of a decision on a planning application, or a planning agreement, or on taking enforcement action, or in a Local Review Body, you must declare that interest and refrain from taking part in making the decision. - 89.
+Anyone who may be seeking to influence you must be advised that you will not formulate an opinion on a particular matter until all available information is to hand and has been duly considered at the relevant meeting.

+- 7.12 If you have an interest, whether financial or non financial, in the outcome of a decision on a planning application, or a planning agreement, or on taking enforcement action, or in a Local Review Body, you must declare that interest and refrain from taking part in making the decision. - 92.
 If you have an interest as outlined in paragraph 7.12, you must declare that interest, take no part in the decision and withdraw fully from the room.
-If you remain in the room, you could be perceived as trying to influence others. - 90.
+If you remain in the room, you could be perceived as trying to influence others.
+However, having declared your interest in the matter, you are entitled under paragraph 7.15 below to make representations on behalf of constituents or other parties before you fully retire from the meeting room. - 93.
 Although you are entitled to hold a preliminary view on a matter in advance of a meeting at which a decision will be taken, you must keep an open mind and be prepared to consider the merits of all views and representations made about the matter under consideration before making your decision.
 You must not make your mind up about a particular matter before you have had the opportunity to consider all the evidence.